-There are 15 unit ventilators that have supply fan motors, pneumatically controlled outside air dampers, and fan coil valves.
+There are 28-unit ventilators that have supply fan motors, pneumatically controlled outside air dampers, and fan coil valves that operate with a pneumatic control system.
 This system is original to the building and appears to be in fair operating condition.